Introduction to Kanna and Its Modern Relevance

-Kanna (Sceletium tortuosum) is a unique South African succulent with a history steeped in traditional use by the San and Khoikhoi peoples.
-Revered for its mood-enhancing and stress-relieving properties, Kanna has been used in various forms—chewed, brewed as tea, or smoked—to combat fatigue, reduce hunger, and enhance well-being during arduous hunting trips in the arid regions of Namaqualand and the Karoo (1, 3).
+Kanna (Sceletium tortuosum) is a distinctive South African succulent with a long history of traditional use by the San and Khoikhoi peoples.
+Known for its mood-boosting and stress-relieving qualities, it was chewed, brewed into tea, or smoked to reduce fatigue, suppress hunger, and promote well-being during demanding hunting trips across the arid landscapes of Namaqualand and the Karoo (1, 3).

-In recent years, the global wellness market has embraced Kanna, recognizing its potential to support mental health and cognitive function.
-Research highlights the plant’s active alkaloids, including mesembrine and mesembrenone, which act as serotonin reuptake inhibitors (SRIs) and phosphodiesterase-4 (PDE4) inhibitors, mechanisms that may explain its effectiveness in managing stress and anxiety (2, 3).
-These bioactive compounds have not only brought scientific validation to Kanna's traditional uses but have also spurred the development of standardized extracts such as Zembrin®, a product renowned for its consistent alkaloid profile and clinical efficacy (2, 3).
+Today, the global wellness market has recognized Kanna for its potential role in mental health and cognitive support.
+Studies emphasize the significance of its alkaloids, including mesembrine and mesembrenone, which function as serotonin reuptake inhibitors (SRIs) and phosphodiesterase-4 (PDE4) inhibitors.
+These mechanisms may explain Kanna’s observed ability to ease stress and anxiety (2, 3).
+Such findings have not only validated traditional uses but also encouraged the creation of standardized extracts like Zembrin®, valued for its reliable alkaloid profile and documented clinical effectiveness (2, 3).

 The Importance of Quality in Kanna Supplements